Universal Checkpointing with DeepSpeed: A Practical Guide

 Step 2: Convert ZeRO Checkpoint to Universal Format

-This script will process the ZeRO checkpoint and generate a new checkpoint in the Universal format.
-Pass --help flag to see other options.
+This script processes the saved ZeRO checkpoint and writes a Universal checkpoint to the output folder.
+Pass the --help flag to see additional options.

 Step 3: Resume Training with Universal Checkpoint